fuankarion/lab_vision/lab3_hybrid/Answer/readme.md

 </td>
 </tr>
 </table>
 Its is worth noticing that the shapes of the heads are slightly different.
-The sheppard has a thinner, slightly longer face, while the (proportionaly) broader face of the terrier looks even wider due to the long fur.
-No preprocessing is applied to adress this features as it will highly distort other elements in the image, furthermore the eyes and the ears already have a fair correspondence
+The sheppard has a thinner, slightly longer face, while the (proportionally) broader face of the terrier looks even wider due to the long fur.
+No preprocessing is applied to address this features as it will highly distort other elements in the image, furthermore the eyes and the ears already have a fair correspondence

 ###Hybrid Image
 The obtained hybrid image is the following: <br/>